 Cougar Kendo is a Rec sports club at the University of Houston.
 We are a non-profit 501(c)3 organization that provides the best instruction available on traditional, proper Kendo in Houston for UH affiliates, such as current students and alumni.
 In addition, we aim to promote Houston Kendo and Iaido, off campus at our other locations, such as the Houston Kenshikan.

 Practices: During the Faill and Spring, we have practice on Tuesdays and Thursdays from 7-9PM, Multipurpose Room 4, UH Rec Center

-For the Summer we are at the Houston Kenshikan, with practice on Monday, Friday and Saturday.
+For the Winter we are at the Houston Kenshikan, with practice on Monday, Tuesday, Thursday, Friday and Saturday.